 Showing items related by title, author, creator and subject.

 The Ethical Question: Medical Education Kit.
-Individual Titles Include: The Ethical Question: Death & Dying; the Ethical Question: Economics and Health Care; the Ethical Question: Informed Consent; and the Ethical Question: Physician Assisted Suicide Unknown author (1992)"The Ethical Question examines many of the critical ethical issues facing the medical profession and society today.
+Individual Titles Include: The Ethical Question: Death & Dying; the Ethical Question: Economics and Health Care; the Ethical Question: Informed Consent; and the Ethical Question: Physician Assisted Suicide Unknown creator (1992)"The Ethical Question examines many of the critical ethical issues facing the medical profession and society today.
 Using actual cases and commentary by many of the nation's leading medical ethicists, each tape discusses ...